 What RMV Sellers Say About Working With Dave Archuletta

 Ceiling height and natural light only produce higher pricing when they are interpreted, positioned, and priced correctly within the Rancho Mission Viejo market.
-These testimonials matter because they reflect sellers who benefited from strategic evaluation beyond surface features, where buyer psychology, model-match comparisons, and demand signals were aligned before launch.
-That alignment is what consistently converts strong physical features into faster offers, stronger terms, and real pricing results in RMV.
+Josh's Esencia sale and Greg's Gavilan sale both reflect what happens when presentation strategy, model-match comparisons, and buyer psychology align before launch.
+Dave organized improvements, priced strategically against competing floor plans, and positioned each home so buyers responded to its strongest features.
+That alignment converts strong physical features into faster offers and real pricing results across Sendero, Esencia, Rienda, and Gavilan.

 About Dave Archuletta: Rancho Mission Viejo's #1 Realtor